Skip to main content

 BIO

 Computing and New Media Technologies is full of dedicated individuals that always do everything we can to give students every opportunity to succeed.
 We aren’t afraid of innovation, creative solutions, or hard work.
 In my teaching, I enjoy exploring computer criminology, cybersecurity networking and information assurance.
-My research interests are in authorship attribution, cyber-crime, cyber-ethics, and digital behavioral analysis.
+My research interests are in authorship attribution, cyber-crime, hardware hacking, image forgery detection, cyber-ethics, and digital behavioral analysis.
+I serve as the principal faculty member of our Cybersecurity option, and I also teach our graduate courses in cybersecurity.

 PROFESSIONAL MEMBERSHIPS